Alec-Stashevsky/GAP-climate-research/README.md

 The APA is the largest psychiatric organization in the world at almost 40 thousand members.
 Each year approximately 15 thousand of these members attend the Annual APA Meeting held at locations across the United States.

-In the wake of the Coronavirus pandemic the APA canceled the 2020 Annual Meeting at the Pennsylvania Convention Center scheduled for April 25-29 and announced a virtual substitute, the *2020 APA On Demand online CME Product.*
+In the wake of the Coronavirus pandemic the APA canceled the 2020 annual meeting at the Pennsylvania Convention Center scheduled for April 25-29 and announced a virtual substitute, the *2020 APA On Demand online CME Product.*

 This research is currently in progress and supported by a team of psychiatrists at the think tank [Group for the Advancement of Psychiatry (GAP)](https://ourgap.org) and myself.

 Below are some teaser visualizations of our flight-network model for APA Annual Meeting attendees.
-Each point on the map represents a single attendee.
-The curved lines represent the geodesic distance or the path *as the crow flies* each attendee will take to arrive at the given meeting location.
-This width and intensity of the lines correspond to the number of people travelling along that pathway.
+Each point on the map represents a single attendee origin.
+The curved lines represent the geodesic distance or the path *as the crow flies* that each attendee will take to arrive at the given meeting location.
+The width and intensity of the lines correspond to the frequency of people travelling that pathway.

 ## Javitz Center 2018 APA Annual Meeting